go-bayes/attacks/letters/response-1.md

 One strategy of inferring the causal effect in the study involved the use of multiple imputation.
 To that aim, the authors utilized data from the previous waves to impute the missing values for the condition that was not observed (i.e., a terrorist attack did not happen).
 While I understand the general logic of this strategy, I was wondering to what extent it was informative during this particular period of time, namely one that overlapped with the global pandemic.
 Specifically, I was wondering whether imputing values on the basis of relationships established before the attack (and before the pandemic) was appropriate strategy to predict attitudes toward Muslims in an alternative world in which attack did not happen (but the pandemic happened).
 I could imagine that the effects of some of the variables used for MI on attitudes could be different before and during the pandemic.
 Maybe the method used by the authors can address this problem but it would be good to clarify that.
 More generally, a more thorough discussion of the uniqueness of the period studied would be helpful.

+***This is a good point.
+Muslim Acceptance during the following year may have been affected by the Global pandemic and New Zealand's severe COVID-19 lockdown.
+Indeed in the new analysis we find some evidence for diminished acceptance.
+The imputations in the Attack condition borrow from information both within persons and within waves.
+The challenge comes to imputing responses in the no-attack condition.
+We have revised the manuscript to reflect that steady linear increase in the counterfactual no-attack condition presents a "worst case" scenario for regression to the mean.
+We focussed on presenting the "worst case" scenerio to avoid the interpretation that we have indeed recovered the counterfactual no-attack trend.**

 My second question is related to the issue of variables used for MI.
 The authors write “To multiply impute missing values (k = −6 . . .
 0, A|a = 0), we used baseline responses for Z = {age, education, ethnicity, has-partner, identity-male, is-employed, is-parent, NZ-deprivation, religious identification, resides-urban}..”
 However, I was not sure which wave the values of these variables were taken from (i.e., what does “baseline” refer to?).
 Does it mean that e.g. for a person who was low on NZ-deprivation in 2018/19 but high in 2020/21 the imputed value of their attitudes for 2021 will use their higher level of deprivation as the input?
 It would be good to clarify that.

+**In the original manuscript baseline is an individual's first observation in the study.
+We see this as doubly unclear.
+It is unclear for the reasons the reviewer emphasises.
+Each individual's baseline will differ.
+Additionally, we do not have a clearly defined target population.
+We address these issues by focussing on a single population, described as follows: ...."**

 Third, I was wondering whether the observed effect was specific to Muslims as a group targeted by the attack or it generalized across other groups as well.
 It could be that after the attack positivity of attitudes to other social groups increased as well (e.g., due to a desire for social cohesion).
 Given that participants rated their feelings toward several groups, a similar analysis using items measuring attitudes toward other groups could show whether the effect was unique to Muslims or not.
 If yes, this could strengthen the interpretation of the authors.
 One could expect that some of the groups could experience a decrease in positive attitudes after the attack.
 Again, if confirmed that could strengthen the interpretation.

+**Prejudice to other minorities: this is the topic of our next manuscript, where we investigate effects on prototypical and non-prototypical minorities.
+We considered focusing on all prejudice effects, however the resulting manuscript becomes unweildy.
+Our interest here is whether increased acceptance of the target community is short lived.
+Even under the "worst case" scenario we see that it was not short lived.
+Additionally, the revised manuscript focuses on whether effects were modified depending on one's political orientation.
+This adds additional burdens on the audiences attention.
+That sai, it is a good point to include negative controls.
+The revised manuscript includes the three non ethnic prejudice indicators, overweight people, mentally ill people, and the elderly, and finds no evidence for an attack affect.
+We're grateful for the reviewers suggestion to include a negative control.**

 More generally, given that the focus of the paper is on the causal analysis of the effect of the attack, a discussion of possible explanations and boundary conditions would be useful as it might suggest psychological mechanisms of this effect.
 For instance, it seems to me that it is not possible (?) to distinguish between the explanation that is focused on the occurrence of the attack and the explanation that attributes the effect to the responses to attack, which might be more specific to the socio-political context of New Zealand.
 It could be that it was something about the reaction to the attack (e.g., by politicians in NZ, etc.) that facilitated positive attitudes toward Muslims in society rather than the fact that this group was targeted in the attack.
 While the authors mention the issue of (limited) generality in the discussion I think it should be discussed more extensively.
 A minor comment: I would also suggest editing the title of the paper (“Long-term causal effect of radical white terrorism”) to be more specific as it currently suggests the level of generalizability that goes beyond the findings.

+**Another excellent point.
+Thank you.
+We have revised the manuscript as follows...**

 Moreover, in the studied sample attitudes toward Muslims at the beginning of the study were just below the mid-point and they were becoming more positive over time.
 Should a similar effect be expected if the attitudes toward a group were more negative to begin with?
 How could different pre-existing norms change the perception of the attack (as more or less immoral) and as a consequence the perception of and attitudes toward the targeted group?
 I do not mean to question the importance of the study and the analyses, which I consider to be very useful and inspiring.
 I would just like to suggest developing the theoretical discussion of the results in a direction that might inspire more research on this topic.
 At this point, the theoretical interpretation of the obtained results is largely missing from the paper.

+**This is related to the previous points.
+It is a good comment.
+We have revised the manuscript as follows...**